TETSUO:

 If you have trouble keeping up, just follow the bouncing camera work.

 The flick continues to flagellate for about another hour but why ruin the story for you?
-If you are one of those people who like to watch a movie that makes no freakin' sense at all; if you like cryptic flicks that are so disjointed you have to use your own imagination to dream up a better flick than what you are actually seeing; if you like the kind of lightening quick, snappy-flash editing that would make an MTV VeeJay throw-up; then run go see TETSUO: THE IRON MAN.
+If you are one of those people who like to watch a movie that makes no freakin' sense at all; if you like cryptic flicks that are so disjointed you have to use your own imagination to dream up a better flick than what you are actually seeing; if you like the kind of lightning quick, snappy-flash editing that would make an MTV VeeJay throw-up; then run go see TETSUO: THE IRON MAN.

 Director/Writer/Actor Shinya Tsukamoto didn't like it.
 He remade the whole mess a few years later as TETSUO II: Body Hammer.